Skip to main content

 The last remarks of the final talk hung thick in the air, and all I could muster was, “I can’t do this anymore.”
 I was exhausted.
 After sitting through yet another 10 hours of the church’s semi-annual General Conference I sat and reflected on what I had just experienced and what I had gained.
 All I felt was a weariness that had saturated me; it was more than just the mental effort of focusing on so many hours of one somber talk after another.
 I was spiritually exhausted.
 I had not been spiritually fed… I was not inspired, uplifted, or edified.
 There were a couple of talks that offered brief glimmers of hope but were quickly extinguished under the weight of the rest.
 I was left spiritually drained.
 A few years ago, I would have blamed myself for not being dedicated enough.
 I would have placed myself at fault and held myself responsible for somehow failing to be righteous enough to end the conference feeling this way.
 Everyone around me always talked about how grea...

-A Search for LGBTQ+ in Scripture: The Sin of Sodom (part 5)
+A Search for LGBTQ+ in Scripture: In the End (part 9)